laravel/nova-docs/4.0/resources/fields.md

 }),
 ```

-The generated filter can either be a text search filter, select filter, number range filter or date range filter depending on the given field type.
+The generated filter will be a text filter, select filter, number range filter, or date range filter depending on the given field type.

-### Dependent Field
+### Dependent Fields

 The `dependsOn` method allows you to customize how a field can depends on another field(s) values.
 The method accept an `array` of dependent field attributes and a callback to modify the configuration of current field instance, this allows further customisation such as toggling read-only, field value, validation rules etc.